RMIT-son/IIT-3/README.md

 # IIT-3
-#Make your personal branches
+Make your personal branches.
-#Commit files into your corresponding files
+Commit files into your corresponding folders.